How to Calculate Self-Employment Tax in 2026: Step-by-Step

 *At $200,000+, SS portion capped at $184,500 wage base; only 2.9% Medicare applies above.
 Additional 0.9% Medicare Tax kicks in above $200,000 (single).
 Quarterly estimate = SE tax only, not including federal income tax.

-W-2 + 1099 Combined Income — How It Affects SE Tax
+W-2 and 1099 Income Combined: How to Calculate SE Tax on Both

 Workers with both W-2 employment income and self-employment income need to account for the $184,500 Social Security wage base across both income types.
-W-2 wages count first toward the cap — reducing or eliminating the Social Security portion of SE tax on 1099 income.
+W-2 wages count first toward the cap: reducing or eliminating the Social Security portion of SE tax on 1099 income.

-SE tax reduction when W-2 wages offset the SS wage base — 2026 ($184,500 cap)
+SE tax reduction when W-2 wages offset the SS wage base: 2026 ($184,500 cap)

 W-2 wagesSE net profitSS taxable SE incomeSE taxSaving vs no W-2